mongodb/specifications/source/retryable-writes/retryable-writes.rst

 When connected to a MongoDB instance that supports retryable writes (versions 3.6+), the driver MUST treat all errors with the RetryableWriteError label as retryable.
+This error label can be found in the top-level "errorLabels" field of the error.
+With a WriteConcernError response, the top level document or the WriteConcernError document may contain the RetryableWriteError error label.

-This label might be added to an error in a variety of ways:
+The RetryableWriteError label might be added to an error in a variety of ways:

 When the driver encounters a network error communicating with any server version that supports retryable writes, it MUST add a RetryableWriteError label to that